More Than 40,000 Cybersecurity Professionals Expected In Riyadh As Black Hat MEA 2024 Officially Opens

 (MENAFN- EIN Presswire)

-RIYADH, RIYADH, SAUDI ARABIA, November 26, 2024 /EINPresswire / -- The highly anticipated Black Hat MEA officially opened its doors today in Saudi Arabia, marking a global record as the largest cybersecurity expo
+RIYADH, SAUDI ARABIA, November 27, 2024 /EINPresswire / -- The highly anticipated Black Hat MEA officially opened its doors today in Saudi Arabia, marking a global record as the largest cybersecurity expo

 by space with an overall floor space of over 53,000 square meters.